jasoncolburne/verifiable-storage-go/README.md

 ### ListLatestByPrefix()

-ListLatestByPrefix deserves some discussion.
-It permits this kind of thing:
+`ListLatestByPrefix()` deserves some discussion.
+It returns at most one record per prefix (the latest), permitting this kind of thing:

 ```go
 accountRecord := &AccountRecord{